Vice President, Industrial

-Peter is an Associate Vice President within the Industrial Services Group of Jones Lang LaSalle (JLL) in Montréal.
-As an Associate Vice President, his role is to assist the Industrial Services Group by providing Real Estate Advisory Services to clients.
-His main responsibilities include business development, negotiate sale and lease transactions, and expand the Industrial team’s coverage in the Greater Montréal Area (GMA).
+Peter is a Vice President within the Industrial Services Group of Jones Lang LaSalle (JLL) in Montréal.
+As a Vice President, his role is to assist the Industrial Services Group by providing Real Estate Advisory Services to clients.
+His main responsibilities include business development, negotiating sale and lease transactions, and to expand the Industrial team’s coverage in the Greater Montréal Area (GMA).

 In 2010, Peter joined JLL as a Research Analyst in the Shared Services Group in Montréal.
 His responsibilities included analyzing commercial leasing and sales activity, assessing economic conditions, articulating market opinions, identifying trends and effectively detailing market information to key investors, corporate occupiers and internal decision-makers of JLL Americas.
 Prior to joining JLL, Peter was a student in Urban Planning at Concordia University.
 In 2009 Peter worked as an intern at the City of Kirkland’s Town Planning Department.
 His experience in the Urban Planning field allowed him to expand his knowledge in municipal and provincial processes and regulations, along with construction and real estate.
 Before having begun his university education, Peter was a Mortgage Consultant with NovImm Financial Mortgage Brokers (Formerly Club Prêt).
 Peter acquired a high volume of clientele, allowing him to expand his knowledge on the financial side of a real estate transaction.